 GPT, or Get-Paid-To sites have existed since the early 2000’s and almost instantly gained popularity.
-Almost 20 years later, they’re still going strong, with hundreds of millions of dollars in payments awarded by the GPT site Swagbucks, alone!
+Almost 20 years later, they’re still going strong, with hundreds of millions of dollars in payments awarded (you read that correctly!) by the GPT site Swagbucks, alone!

 How get paid to sites work

-If you’re unfamiliar with how GPT (or get-paid-to) websites work, they are online programs in which you can earn rewards for participating in online market research surveys, watching videos, playing games, shopping online, and trying brand name products and services from advertisers.
-They are free to join and often have millions of members.
+If you’re unfamiliar with how GPT sites work, they are online programs in which you can earn rewards for participating in online market research surveys, watching videos, playing games, shopping online, and trying brand name products and services from advertisers.
+All of these activities are directly through their website and after earning a certain amount of points, you can redeem them for PayPal payments, gift cards or even bitcoin.
+GPT websites are free to join and often have millions of members.

 Unfortunately, there are plenty of flashes in the pan, and fly-by-night operations with get paid to sites.
 Because website owners can purchase a license to run standard gpt site software on their server, setting up a GPT website isn’t difficult.
-Avoid websites that aren’t established, appear to make exaggerated claims and aren’t written in perfect English.
+Avoid websites that aren’t established (that is, they’re less than a year old), appear to make exaggerated claims (things like ‘make $100 a day on our website!) and aren’t written in perfect English.

 Before signing up with any new program, ensure it’s reputable.
-Read user reviews to find the top rated gpt sites on our main website.
+Read user reviews to find the best gpt sites where users have decided which sites deserve top rankings.

 Avoid using your primary e-mail address when signing up for get paid to sites; as many feature signing up for offers as a way to earn rewards, participating in this part of a GPT site (which is optional, by the way), will almost certainly result in an influx in unwanted e-mails.

 It’s also easier to spot and keep track of surveys and offers if you keep things separate from your personal e-mails.
-Even with online survey panels, it’s good practice to keep survey invitations separate from the rest of your online dealings.
+Even with paid survey sites, it’s good practice to keep survey invitations separate from the rest of your online dealings.
 Luckily, creating a new Gmail, Hotmail, etc. account only takes a few minutes and is easier than ever.

-By separating get paid to signups from your main e-mail account, you eliminate the risk of spam and your personal e-mail account will always be safe.
+By separating get paid to signups from your main e-mail account, you eliminate the risk of spam and your personal e-mail account will remain safe.

 If you choose to sign up for an offer or complete a task, make sure you read the instructions very carefully; you want to make sure you do things correctly so you’ll qualify for a credit.
 Read the fine print (if there is any), and do things to the letter so that you don’t waste time completing tasks you won’t be properly credited for.
 Unsure of what’s required of you?
 E-mail the get paid to site for clarification if you have any questions.

 You may have heard about microtasking before.
 These small, generally easy and generally repetitive tasks consist of simple things like data entry, checking for errors, etc. in exchange for a small reward.
 Such tasks may take just few seconds to complete, or can take a few minutes.
-Figure Eight is one of the largest providers of microtasks, with PrizeRebel and instaGC both integrating their system.
+Most tasks require no experience or any particular skill.

-As part of keeping detailed records on your completed offers and tasks, take screenshots of screens confirming you completed an offer, an online survey, signed up for a trial, etc. That way, if an advertiser questions whether you completed a task correctly, or whether you finished a survey successfully, you can easily provide proof.
+As part of keeping detailed records on your completed offers and tasks, make sure you take screenshots of the screens that show and confirmed that you’ve completed an offer, an online survey, signed up for a trial, etc. That way, if an advertiser questions whether you completed a task correctly, or whether you finished a survey successfully, you can easily provide proof.

 The next time you need to do an internet search, consider doing so via your GPT account.
 Some sites like Swagbucks and InboxDollars offer a built-in search function where you can earn points using their own search engine, just by conducting web searches you’re doing anyway.

 If you like saving money on groceries, Swagbucks and InboxDollars both offer coupons that you can print, redeem in store, and then receive credits for!
-Be sure to check out both of these websites before you make your next food run.
+Be sure to check out both of these websites before you make your next trip to the grocery store.
+Coupons are frequently for things like snacks, cleaning products, shampoo, toilet paper, etc.

 If you do any online shopping, it’s worth checking if any get paid to sites you’re a member of offer cash back at the online stores you shop at.
 Cash back is frequently offered towards major retailers like Amazon, Walmart, Best Buy, Macy’s and more.

 If you’re bored online and want something rewarding to do, open up your get paid to account, and try playing a game.
-InboxDollars, QuickRewards Network, and ClixSense all offer fun online games where you can earn and win points just for playing!
+QuickRewards Network, ySense and InboxDollars all offer fun online games where you can earn and win points just for playing!

 Many get paid to sites regularly offer special bonus codes that you can enter into your account for free points.
 These are typically posted on their social media accounts, and expire within 24 hours of being posted on the GPT’s Facebook, Twitter, or Instagram account.